By Daisy Jemutai

 Yes, I have.

 - First, convincing my parents (devout Muslims) on what I am doing and bringing my passion of two contrasting cultures together – my ethnic Somali and Korean.

 - Explaining to Kenyans about Korean culture, language, food and tradition.
 I received a cold reception at first.

 - Discouragements from friends and colleagues because they felt I am not benefiting from this.
 And teaching a foreign culture yet I am Somali.

 - It is very difficult to practice Korean language outside Korea.
-I did some self-studies to improve my proficiency and practiced a little at Mahanaim College Nairobi but still I cannot speak well.
+I did some studies to improve my proficiency and practiced a little at Mahanaim College Nairobi but I cannot speak that well.